 - China: 85.6%

-In addition, all ASEAN countries and the five partners have agreed to reduce or remove tariffs from 83-89% for trading within the RCEP zone.
-And countries within ASEAN have agreed to eliminate 90-92% of tariffs for trading within ASEAN.
+All ASEAN countries and the five partners have agreed to reduce or eliminate tariffs on trade within the RCEP zone by 83-89% and to eliminate 90-92% of tariffs for intra-ASEAN trade.

-Unlike other FTAs, RCEP simplifies the procedures to determine which goods are originating under certain regulations.
-The same rules of origin are applied for all countries in the RCEP region.
+Unlike other FTAs, RCEP simplifies the procedures for determining which goods are subject to specific regulations, which are applied to all countries in the RCEP region.